-The Algorithms and Complexity Group is led by Kristina Vušković.
-Research within the group includes
+The Algorithms and Complexity theme is led by Kristina Vušković.
+Research within the theme includes

 graph theory, algorithms on graphs and discrete structures, the computational complexity of problems on